xcore/sc_u_series_support/app_adc_demo_u/doc_quickstart/quickstart.rst

    Hardware Setup for U-Series ADC example

-Import and Build the Application
+Import and build the application
 ++++++++++++++++++++++++++++++++

    #.
 Open xTIMEcomposer and open the edit perspective (Window->Open Perspective->XMOS Edit).